Misteryo sa Tuwa

-Misteryo sa Tuwa (English: Joyful Mystery) is a 1984 Philippine period drama and political thriller film written and directed by Abbo Q. Dela Cruz for the Experimental Cinema of the Philippines.
-Set in the town of Lucban, Quezon in 1950, three men Ponsoy (Tony Santos Sr.), Mesiong (Johnny Delgado), and Jamin (Ronnie Lazaro) discovered and retrieved a suitcase from a plane crash site and never reported it to the authorities and when the authorities approach Alcalde Valle, the town's mayor, to help find the suitcase, the latter made a vicious plan to steal the money for his greed.
+Misteryo sa Tuwa (English: Joyful Mystery) is a 1984 Philippine period crime thriller film written and directed by Abbo Q. Dela Cruz.
+Set in the town of Lucban, Quezon in 1950, three men Ponsoy (Tony Santos Sr.), Mesiong (Johnny Delgado), and Jamin (Ronnie Lazaro) discovered and retrieved a suitcase from a plane crash site and never reported it to the authorities and when the authorities approach Alcalde Valle, the town's mayor, to help find the suitcase, the latter made a sinister plan to steal the money for his greed.
 It also stars Amable Quiambao, Alicia Alonzo, Maria Montes, Vangie Labalan, Lito Anzures, and the extras in the film that tackles greed, corruption, and hatred.

-Misteryo sa Tuwa was released by the Experimental Cinema of the Philippines on December 25, 1984.
+Produced and released by the Experimental Cinema of the Philippines, it was first screened overseas via the 7th PIA Film Festival in Japan, the 9th Toronto International Film Festival in Canada, and the 20th Chicago International Film Festival in the United States.
+It was later released domestically on December 25, 1984, as one of the official entries for 10th Metro Manila Film Festival.

+In 2019, the film was digitally restored and remastered by ABS-CBN Film Restoration, with the help of L’Immagine Ritrovata, Kantana Post-Production, and Wildsound Studios.

 Summary

 In a peaceful village in the footsteps of Mt.
 Banahaw, the people were gathered to celebrate a joyous occasion where the villagers and visitors have fun together.
-On that day, a plane crashes in a nearby area and many people were shocked by the incident.
-As they discover the remnants, many things and dead passengers were scattered all over the area but everyone saw a lot of items worth of fortune in the area where they stole and retrieve them in order to escape their lives of being poor.
+On that day, a plane crashed in a nearby area and many people were shocked by the incident.
+As they discover the remnants, many things and dead passengers are scattered all over the area but everyone sees a lot of items worth of fortune in the area where they stole and retrieved them to escape their lives of being poor.
 On the other hand, the three men Ponsoy, Mesiong, and Jamin steal a suitcase belonging to a dead American passenger from the plane crash which they vow not to report to the authorities.

-By the time the authorities knew the knowledge of the suitcase being held by three men, the town mayor Pedro Valle, and his men including Castro, have decided to create necessary measures to suppress the three men and take the suitcase full of money for their personal gains.
-As the film progresses, the motivations of the characters were exposed one by one as they were continued to be victimized by torture, abuse, and violence as the contingent of soldiers would begin their final assault to kill the pillagers in the mountains as an act of revenge for their violent attack in the village.
+By the time the authorities knew the knowledge of the suitcase being held by three men, the town mayor Pedro Valle, and his men including Castro, had decided to take necessary measures to suppress the three men and take the suitcase full of money for their gains.
+As the film progresses, the motivations of the characters are exposed one by one as they continue to be victimized by torture, abuse, and violence as the contingent of soldiers begin their final assault to kill the pillagers in the mountains as an act of revenge for their violent attack in the village.